Acidburn0zzz/Drives-Manager/README.md

 3- Enable a Desklet in Cinnamon Settings and use.

 Issues and improvements:
+- Warning! cinnamon has a bug in the handling of special characters, such as accents or ñ.
+This is only for users who do not use the English language.
+To use the language, number is required to activate the desklet (nothing will be displayed for the above problem), turn it off and back on again.
+The language of your system will be recognized and if there is translation to be displayed in that language.
+You need access to the command iconv.
+This command is the one who helps solve the problem of cinnamon.
+Help for quickly problem resolved by participating in a discussion on the issue at this url: https://github.com/linuxmint/Cinnamon/issues/2245
 - Advanced Option for Optical devices, need packages "cdrecord" and "wodim" to detect status(open/closed) of the CD/DVD.
 The command cdrecord depends on wodim, and when the optical drive has a disk, wodim sometimes fail to properly access the device.
 -  Optical option, only detect as a CD/DVD drives, the device id match with "dev/sr[0-9]+", "/dev/cdrom[0-9]+", "/dev/cdrom", "/dev/scd[0-9]+", "/dev/hdc".
 If you have other id for some optical device, please let me know, to update.
 - The Hard drive and optical option need the "coreutils" package, for use the command df.